Ohod Club

+History

 Ohod was named after Mount Uhud, hence the nickname "Al-Jabal".
-Ohod have won the Saudi First Division three times and have finished runners-up five times.
+Ohod have won the Saudi First Division three times and have been runners-up five times.
 They play their home games at the Prince Mohammed bin Abdul Aziz Stadium.

-During the 1994 FIFA World Cup two players from Ohod were selected for the Saudi Arabia national team and Cameroon national team, respectively, Hamzah Idris and Thomas Libiih.
+During the 1994 FIFA World Cup, two players from Ohod, Hamzah Idris and Thomas Libiih, were selected for the Saudi Arabia national team and Cameroon national team, respectively.
 Other famous players are Redha Tukar (1995–2001) and Mohammad Khouja (2003–2005).